 - 2.1.
 Licensed and For Profit.
 Only for profit enterprises shall be eligible for SBE Certification.
 Non-profit organizations cannot become certified as SBEs.
-Additionally, to be eligible for SBE Certification, a Business Enterprise must be authorized to do business in the State of North Carolina and must have a valid Mecklenburg County privilege / business license. - 2.2.
+Additionally, to be eligible for SBE Certification, a Business Enterprise must: (a) be authorized to do business in the State of North Carolina; (b) unless exempt, have a valid Mecklenburg County privilege license; and (c) demonstrate that the Business Enterprise, its employees or Eligible Owners holds each business or professional license required for the operation of each type of business for which the Business Enterprise seeks SBE Certification. - 2.2.
 Ownership.
 "Eligible Owners" must own at least fifty-one percent (51%) of the legal and equitable interest in the Business Enterprise.
 A person shall be deemed an "Eligible Owner" if such person: - 2.2.1.
 Owns in his or her own name a legal and equitable interest in the Business Enterprise; - 2.2.2.
 Acquired the interest in a real and substantial arms-length transaction utilizing real and substantial consideration; - 2.2.3.
 Acquired the interest with his or her own financial or equivalent resources or has put his or her own financial resources at risk in the operation of the Business Enterprise;